Back to Ask HRX360

 FAQ Section

-Q1: What is the penalty for not paying salaries through WPS in UAE?
+Q4: What are the penalties for paying salaries late in the UAE?

 It depends on the work permit type.
 Free zone companies whose employees hold MOHRE work permits must comply with WPS.
 Companies in DIFC or ADGM whose employees hold free zone authority permits are exempt from MOHRE's WPS and are instead subject to their own authority's payroll regulations.